igorbenic/wp-sponsors/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP-Sponsors gives your sponsors or partners a separate home where you can add a link and a logo.
+Sponsors makes it easy to add your sponsors and partners to your WordPress website.

 == Description ==

-WP-Sponsors gives your sponsors or partners a separate home where you can add a link and a logo.

 Ever had to add a bunch of images with links on them for your event/company partners?
 With Sponsors, you won't have to use a text widget for that anymore.
-The companies and people that support you, your company or your event now get a separate place where you can add a link and an image for each of them.
+The companies and people that support you, your company or your event now get a separate place in the dashboar where you can add a link and an image for each of them.
 Then you add the Sponsors widget to the sidebar of your choosing and the linked images will show up there.

 == Installation ==